Bank für Tirol und Vorarlberg

-Bank für Tirol und Vorarlberg is a regional Austrian bank with headquarters in Innsbruck.
+Bank für Tirol und Vorarlberg (that is Bank for Tyrol and Vorarlberg) is a regional Austrian bank with headquarters in Innsbruck.
 The bank is listed on the Austrian stock market.
 Together with Oberbank AG and BKS Bank AG, forms the so-called 3-Bank Group, a loose corporate group of credit institutions.
 They are mutually involved in the capital of the other banks, yet completely independent and politically independent.